 A majority of the time, Erb’s Palsy occurs during the birthing period often towards the end of a difficult delivery lasting longer than 18 hours.
-Since the damage is located in the shoulder area, most of the time this injury is preventable and occurs due to negligence of the medical staff’s behalf.
+Since the damage is located in the shoulder area, most of the time this injury is preventable and occurs due to the negligence of the medical staff’s behalf.

 What Causes Erb’s Palsy?

 - Cephalo-Pelvic Disproportion – this is a condition occurring when the infant is proportionally too large for the birth canal.
-This condition should be easy for physicians to diagnose early on between the last few weeks of pregnancy.
+This condition should be easy for physicians to diagnose early on, between the last few weeks of pregnancy.

 - Head-First Delivery – if an infants head gets stuck this results in the head pulling away from the shoulders causing shoulder dystocia.